Specifyapp/parsers/parsers/link-design-tokens/README.md

 - a border color (a color design token)

 The border width and the border color absolute values will be replaced by their corresponding design tokens.

+Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers](https://specifyapp.com/developers).

 **ℹ️ Good to know**
 This parser is useful when used before the [`to-theme-ui`](https://github.com/Specifyapp/parsers/tree/master/parsers/to-theme-ui) parser.